grbaapps/grba-master/server/README.md

 {
   "email": "duplicat4e@gmail.com", //This field can be used for future updates along with year and eventcode "totalPaymentAmount": 80 //This field can be useful to authenticate paypal integration.
+  "noOfAdults": 12, //Total no of registered adults.
+  "noOfChildren": 9 //Total no of registered children.
 }
 ```
 * Input fields short with Description